 Find out how we use and protect the information that you provide to us

 We are committed to preserving the privacy of all visitors to www.cardfactory.co.uk (the Website).
-Please read the following Policy to understand how we use and protect the information that you provide to us.
+Please read this policy to understand how we use and protect the information that you provide to us.

-The Website and its webpages are operated by Sportswift Limited t/a Card Factory (Card Factory), a company registered in England and Wales.
-Our registered office is: Century House, Wakefield 41 Industrial Estate, Wakefield, WF2 0XG.
-Our company registration number is 03493972.
+The Website is operated by Sportswift Limited t/a Card Factory (Card Factory a company registered in England and Wales with company number 03493972 whose registered office is at Century House, Wakefield 41 Industrial Estate, Wakefield, WF2 0XG (Card Factory).
 Our VAT registration number is 927 2144 32.

-The purpose of this Policy is to set out the purposes for which, and the manner in which, we may collect and use personal information that we may obtain about you.
+The purpose of this policy is to set out the purposes for which, and the manner in which, we may collect and use personal information that we may obtain about you.
 By either registering as a user of any services provided by us on this Website and/or by using this Website generally you consent and agree to us using your information in accordance with this policy.
 Please read the policy carefully.

-Your use of the Website is also governed by the Website's general Terms and Conditions.
-Please ensure you have read and understood the Terms and Conditions in addition to this Policy.
+Your use of the Website is also governed by the Website's general terms and conditions.
+Please ensure you have read and understood those terms and conditions in addition to this policy.

-1.1 When you register and/or use this Website:
+1.1 When you register with and/or use this Website:

-(a) You may be asked to provide certain information such as your contact details and credit/debit card or PayPal details.
-In accordance with clause 7.2, we do not store your credit/debit card and/or PayPal details.
+(a) you may be asked to provide certain information such as your name, address and other contact details and credit/debit card or PayPal details.
+In accordance with clause 7.2, we do not store your credit/debit card and/or PayPal details;

 1.2 We may record and monitor incoming calls in order to maintain customer service standards and to assist staff training.